baselime/docs/sending-data/aws/lambda-extension.md

 Extension as a Lambda Layer.

 It is necessary to add the Baselime API key to the extension as an environment variable.
-The example below shows the process with the serverless framework.
+The example below shows the process with the Serverless Framework.

 ```yaml #
 # serverless.yml